Ethan-Ka/Pitwall/README.md

 | Live | $10/month (your own key) | Real-time updates and authenticated endpoints |

 Pitwall does not proxy live OpenF1 traffic.
 Users provide their own API key and calls go directly to OpenF1.

+### FastF1

+FastF1 relies on the FastF1 companion and logging into F1TV.
+This is usually the easiest option for users.

+Pitwall uses data from FastF1, and doesn't store your credentials outside of the client locally

 ---